-Tremendous progress has been achieved in the global fight against HIV/AIDS, tuberculosis (TB), and malaria, as well as by neglected tropical diseases.
-Thanks to comprehensive prevention and treatment programs and the collaboration of global and regional alliances, TB and malaria are trending towards global elimination targets.
+Tremendous progress has been achieved in the global fight against HIV/AIDS, tuberculosis (TB), and malaria.
+TB and malaria are trending towards global elimination targets thanks to comprehensive prevention and treatment programs and the collaboration of global and regional alliances.
 In much of the world, HIV is becoming a chronic, manageable disease.
 Preventable death in women and children due to malaria and diarrheal disease has significantly declined.
-In spite of progress made, infectious diseases continue to exact a heavy burden on populations around the world.

-In addition to sustaining progress made in the era of COVID-19, some of the world’s most vulnerable populations remain out of the reach of essential health resources that prevent, test, treat, and manage infectious diseases.
-And avoidable morbidity and mortality still threaten human lives and livelihood.
-This necessitates an investment in continued efforts to strengthen country leadership, governance, and management of infectious disease programs.
+Many of the world’s most marginalized people remain out of reach of essential health resources that prevent, test, treat, and manage infectious diseases.
+Avoidable morbidity and mortality, linked to poverty, threaten human lives and livelihoods.
+Continued efforts to strengthen country leadership, governance, and management of infectious disease programs, are critical.

-URC has been a leader in the global fight against infectious diseases – including HIV/AIDS, tuberculosis, and malaria – for decades.
+URC has been a leader in the global fight against infectious diseases for decades.
+URC has also made significant gains in the areas of antimicrobial resistance, especially dangerous pathogens (EDPs) and surveillance strategies for communicable diseases.
 Our work through country, regional, and global projects has supported ministries of health, private health providers, local and international organizations and communities to strengthen their infectious disease response to existing and emerging threats.

 URC’s work strengthens health systems holistically across all components: